#BettyWhiteChallenge raising money and awareness for animals

 During the decades in which White was involved with the organization, she made fundraising appeals and served on its board and as a presenter and judge on its televised show featuring “hero” dogs.
 During tapings of “The Pet Set” in the early 1970s, Ganzert said, White would have American Humane representatives on set to ensure that animals were safe.
 In 2012, the nonprofit honored her with its highest award, the National Humanitarian Medal.

-Ganzert said White would also make her a photo book each year of the animals the organization has helped.
+Ganzert would also give White a photo book each year of the animals the organization helped.

 “She kept those out on her coffee table,” Ganzert said.
 “And (it) always touched me whenever we would visit.”